 This portrait of an aspiring Harry Potter was a case of “more haste, less speed”.
 It’s my entry for this week’s Old School Sktchy weekly challenge which has the theme “Harry Potter” and I ended up trying to fit it in between dog walks and hospital visits (my husband is in hospital this week).
 The result was that I feel that I rushed every stage of it and nothing quite worked.
 Lesson learned.

-I drew this portrait in my A4 Moleskine sketchbook with Copic markers and Prismacolor coloured pencils.
+I painted this portrait in my Moleskine watercolour sketchbook with Zecchi Toscana watercolours and finished it with Prismacolor coloured pencils.

-I drew Chester on my iPad Pro with an Apple Pencil using the Procreate app.
+I drew myself on my iPad Pro with an Apple Pencil using the Procreate app.

-I drew this in a Moleskine sketchbook with Copic markers and coloured pencils.
+I drew Rick in my Moleskine sketchbook with a Micron fineliner, Copic markers and coloured pencils.

 I’m still struggling to find time to draw but I’m hoping that as work winds down for the Christmas holidays later this week that will get easier and I’ll find some good creative time.
 My daughter’s internship ends on Friday too so I won’t have get up early every day to drop her at the train station – it’s shocking how much that eats at my spoons and leaves me with no energy for anything else by mid-afternoon.
 But I did manage a sketch of Noel for this week’s Old School Sktchy anatomy challenge.

 I drew Noel on my iPad Pro with an Apple Pencil using the Procreate app and the new Peppermint pencil brush in Procreate 5.